 - When making compost with a garden shredder, the temperature is high enough to kill weed seeds, so when you use the compost in the future, you won’t be contaminating your garden with them.

-- Noise.
-Some machines can be very loud
+- Some shredders can be really quiet

 Types of Garden Shredder

 There are two types of garden shredder for general, home use.
 The impact shredder (also known as rapid shredders) and roller shredders (sometimes called quiet shredders).
 The names relate to how these machines shred the waste material.